jakesyl/blog/_posts/2014-01-02-Hello-World.md

 ---

 Hello, my name is Jake!
 I'm a young developer and high school student who's now hosting his blog on [Jekyll](http://jekyllrb.com) and [Poole](http://getpoole.com).
-Although many, of my friends no about my out of school activities on github: I'm going to keep my last name out of the blog for a while.
+Although many, of my friends know about my out of school activities on github: I'm going to keep my last name out of the blog for a while.
 So hello there!

 ### Why I chose Poole